Penne Arrabbiata, easy & quick!

 What’s the difference between Arrabbiata sauce and Marinara sauce?

-There are a few small differences between the two Italian sauce recipes.
+There are a few minor differences between the two Italian sauce recipes.

 The arrabbiata sauce is spicy and requires more chili than marinara sauce.
-Instead, Marinara sauce more garlicky than spicy, and it uses dried oregano instead of fresh herbs.
+Instead, Marinara sauce is more garlicky than spicy, using dried oregano instead of fresh herbs.

 What does arrabbiata mean?